-The hospice is committed to being transparent about how it handles, protects the privacy and security of your personal information and to meet its data protection obligations under the General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
-The purpose of this privacy notice is to make you aware of how and why we will collect and use your personal information both during and after your working relationship with the hospice.
-We are required under the GDPR to notify you of the information contained in this privacy notice.
+The hospice is committed to being transparent about how it handles, protects the privacy and security of your personal information and to meet its data protection obligations under the UK General Data Protection Regulation (UKGDPR) and the Data Protection Act 2018.
+The purpose of this privacy notice is to make you aware of how and why we will collect and use your personal information both during and after your care with the hospice.
+We are required under the UKGDPR to notify you of the information contained in this privacy notice.

 Data Protection Law

-We process your personal data in accordance with the Data Protection Act 2018, General Data Protection Regulation (GDPR) or for other lawful reasons.
+We process your personal data in accordance with the UK General Data Protection Regulation (UKGDPR), Data Protection Act 2018, or for other lawful reasons.

 Data Protection law says that the personal information we hold about you must be:

-If you may have provided your consent to record, hold and use your personal data for a specific purpose, you have the right to withdraw your consent for that specific processing at any time.
-To withdraw your consent, please see ‘How to contact us’ below. provide details of the consent to be withdrawn and contact:
+If you have provided your consent to record, hold and use your personal data for a specific purpose that is not part of your care, you have the right to withdraw your consent for that specific processing at any time.
+To withdraw your consent, please see ‘How to contact us’ below.

-Once we have received notification that you have withdrawn your consent, we will no longer process your information for the purpose or purposes you originally agreed to, unless we have another legitimate basis for doing so.
+Once we have received notification that you have withdrawn your consent, we will no longer process your information for that specific purpose or purposes you originally agreed to, unless we have another legitimate basis for doing so.

 Privacy of information

 Personal data is information that can identify an individual e.g. name, address, date of birth.
 Special category data is personal information such as the health, racial or ethnic origin and religious beliefs.